SujoyPeter/Sujoy_Portfolio/README.md

 ## Introduction
 The most impressive websites in the world use 3D graphics and animations to bring content to life.

-In this course, you'll learn the following:
+In this project following technologies are used:-
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
 - TailwindCSS - a popular utility-first CSS styling framework